Lamden/flora/README.md

 }
 ```

+You save the .tsol and example payload seperately, and then upload them together.
+If they compile successfully, and the name you choose is globally unique, it will be on IPFS for others to download across the world.

-From there, you can deploy these contracts using the Hadron CLI.
+You can deploy .tsol files with the Hadron Wrapper CLI tool.

 For now, Flora is simply a document store.
 In the future, it will support multiple smart contract languages for different blockchain technologies, usernames, dependencies, and more.